Contact Info

 Employers may offer lift‑assist equipment, alternate seated tasks, scheduled breaks, ergonomic tools, or modified schedules.
 The goal is to match the restriction with a feasible workplace adjustment.

-Blood Test for Arthritis in Hands: Essential Guide
+Effective Treatment for Arthritis in Fingers Guide

 Medical Health Zone